-- Rasmussen College awards quarter credits.
+- 6. Rasmussen College awards quarter credits.
 In considering transfer courses, a semester credit is equivalent to 1.33 quarter credits. - 7.
 Students must complete 33% of their program requirements at Rasmussen College, and no more than 67% may be completed via transfer credits, course waivers, credit by examination, or other means.
-Students in the Medical Laboratory Technician and School of Nursing programs must complete 50% of their program requirements at Rasmussen College, and no more than 50% may be completed via transfer credits, course waivers, credit by examination, or other means. - All credit transfer is evaluated with the following guidelines: - a.
+Students in the Medical Assisting program must complete 50% of their program requirements at Rasmussen College, and no more than 50% may be completed via transfer credits, course waivers, credit by examination, or other means. - 8.
+All credit transfer is evaluated with the following guidelines: - a.
 Transfer credits from accredited colleges, other than Rasmussen College, will be evaluated on course content.
 Most courses that are comparable in content from other colleges will be accepted.
-Students must have received a C or higher to transfer a course to a Rasmussen College program. - b.
-Courses which have been transferred will be listed on the student's transcript with a TR designation.
+Students must have received a C or higher to transfer a course to a Rasmussen College program. b.
+Courses which have been transferred will - be listed on the student's transcript with a TR designation.
 However, grade points from institutions other than Rasmussen College will not be computed in the Rasmussen College grade-point average. - c.
 Courses from accredited degree-granting colleges which are intended to transfer as general-education requirements will be considered in the General Education categories listed in the Rasmussen College catalog. - d.
 Transfer credits from within the Rasmussen College system will be transferred directly from one Rasmussen College campus to another.
 Grade-point averages and grades from courses taken at any of the Rasmussen College campuses will be computed in the student's final grade-point average. - e.
-When courses are not accepted for transfer, a student may file an appeal through the following process: - The student completes an appeal form.
+When courses are not accepted for transfer, a student may file an appeal through the following process: - i.
+The student completes an appeal form.
 Supplemental information such as a syllabus, course description, or text may be required. - ii.
 The information will be reviewed by the Academic Dean, Campus Director, or Director of Campus Operations/ Associate Campus Director, along with appropriate faculty. - iii.
 The student will receive written notice of the decision. - f.
 Students who enter Rasmussen College are required to take the STEP placement exam.
 If a student tests at a level of remediation in English or Math, the College will not accept transfer of courses with prerequisites that require completion of the Foundations courses or passing the STEP exam.
 Once the student successfully completes the necessary Foundations courses and passes the placement exams, the College may reconsider transfer of credit for those courses. - g.
 For courses that are not part of a conferred degree to be considered for transfer, credits for major/core courses completed at other institutions must have been earned within the previous ten years of the transfer request date.
 Credits in information technology or computer science/computer applications completed at other institutions must have been earned within the previous five years of the transfer request date.
-Credits in nursing completed at other institutions or at Rasmussen College must have been earned within the previous one year of the transfer request date.
 General education credits may be considered for transfer regardless of completion date.
 General education courses that are included as part of a program major/core are to be considered as general education credits for purposes of transfer.